 - Certification courses: Fellows become certified in advanced cardiac life support (ACLS), pediatric advanced life support (PALS) and advanced trauma life support (ATLS).

 - Journal cub: Fellows learn evidence-based medicine and best-practice models, which are taught in a monthly journal club format.

 - Ultrasound: Fellows complete a 2-day (16-hour) emergency ultrasound course which combines traditional didactics with hands-on ultrasound experience.
 Additional experience will be obtained during a dedicated ultrasound month.

 - Simulation medicine: Fellows will participate in multiple simulation educational modules to hone their skills in a consequences free environment to include: basic and advanced airway management, skills lab, mega-code and trauma code modules.

-Each month of clinical practice has associated with it a set of curriculum objectives, reading assignments and a post-rotation examination to document mastery of the required material.
+Each month of clinical practice has associated with it a set of curriculum objectives.
+Progress will be tracked through clinical evaluations by attending physicians.
 Rotations include:

 - Emergency medicine: 8 months

 - Trauma surgery and critical care: 1 month

 - Medical intensive care: 1 month